dwyl/learn-data-structures/README.md

 ```

 #### Reading
-> The following examples are not 'exactly' how the computer store arrays in
+> The following examples are not 'exactly' how the computer stores arrays in
 memory.
 The computer actually stores all the elements of an array together in
-memory, with each cell of the computers memory holding one elements value.
+memory, with each cell of the computer's memory holding one element's value.
 The
 computer records the memory address of where that array started and uses it to
 jump straight to that spot in memory.
 How the computer store the information is
 not the key point here so we will not go into much detail here.